 Retail commercial uses serving the community as a whole, or whose customer base is the community at large not just the local or transitory population.
-Such uses include but are not limited to: large retail stores; groceries; movie theaters; furniture and reupholsterers; automobile service stations; automobile and small truck sales and/or service; minor automobile and truck repair; used car lots; restaurants, drive-in or sit down (no uses allowed serving liquor by the drink are allowed without first obtaining a PUD designation, see Section D. below; only in effect in the City of Bardstown); motels and hotels; boat and marine supplies; drive-in theaters, skating rinks; bowling alleys; and miniwarehouses.
+Such uses include but are not limited to: large retail stores; groceries; movie theaters; furniture and reupholsters; automobile service stations; automobile and small truck sales and/or service; minor automobile and truck repair; used car lots; restaurants, drive-in or sit down (no uses allowed serving liquor by the drink are allowed without first obtaining a PUD designation, see Section D. below; only in effect in the City of Bardstown); motels and hotels; boat and marine supplies; drive-in theaters, skating rinks; bowling alleys; mini-warehouses; and cannabis dispensaries (only in effect the City of Bardstown).